Spectra of infinite graphs via freeness with amalgamation: Band Structure of Universal Covers

-This result of Nica says that independent random permutation matrices converge to free Haar unitaries.
-On the other hand, the result in Proposition \ref{propfreegenerators} gives a construction for a family of free Haar unitaries in $C_{\mathrm{red}}^*(\mathbb{F}_m)$, while Lemma \ref{lem:graphconvergence} above says that random lifts converge in distribution to $A_\T$.
-These arguments put together yield the following lemma, which appeared implicitly in \cite{bordenave2019eigenvalues}. \begin{lemma} Let $A_\G$ be a Jacobi matrix on a graph $\G$ with $n$ vertices (with no half-loops), and let $A_\T$ be its pullback to its universal cover.
-Let $\gamma: E(\mathcal{G}) \to [m]$ be a numbering of the edges (i.e. $\gamma$ is a bijection) and let $g_1, \dots, g_m$ be the canonical free generators of $\mathbb{F}_m$.
-Let $\tau$ be the canonical trace on $C_{\mathrm{red}}^*(\mathbb{F}_m)$, and let $\lambda$ denote the left regular representation of $\mathbb{F}_m$ on $\ell^2(\mathbb{F}_m)$.
-Then the density of states of $A_\mathcal{T}$ is the same as the spectral measure of
+On the other hand, recall that the result in Proposition \ref{propfreegenerators} gives a construction for a family of free Haar unitaries in $C_{\mathrm{red}}^*(\mathbb{F}_m)$, while Lemma \ref{lem:graphconvergence} says that random lifts converge in distribution to $A_\T$.
+These arguments put together yield the following lemma, which appeared implicitly in \cite{bordenave2019eigenvalues}.